tkerby/flipperzero-firmware-wPlugins/README.md

 :black_square_button: Save generated string to internal storage

-:black_square_button: Load generated string from internal storage
+:white_check_mark: Load generated string from internal storage

 :black_square_button: Add an About popup to the main menu, introducing the app